tomondre/raspberry-kubernetes-cluster/README.md

 Two different PIs versions has been used:

-1. Raspberry PI 4B - 8 GB RAM - 1,5 GHz Quad-Core ARM-Cortex A72 CPU
+1. 2x Raspberry PI 4B - 8 GB RAM - 1,5 GHz Quad-Core ARM-Cortex A72 CPU
-2. Raspberry PI 2B - 2 GB RAM - 900 MHz Quad-Core 2ARM Cortex-A7
+2. 1x Raspberry PI 2B - 2 GB RAM - 900 MHz Quad-Core 2ARM Cortex-A7

-[comment]: <> (Brand, specs, number of pis)

 ## HDD Storage

-[comment]: <> (External HDD mounted as a disk to the stateful appplication pi with the sharing enabled to the other two PIs)
+External HDD disk is part of the cluster to ensure memory resources are sufficient.
+The HDD disk size is 1 TB and is attached to the third Raspberry PI that exposes the disk to the other two nodes via NFS protocol.
+Disk is also used for storage of the database data and NextCloud instance data (stateful applications).

 ## Ethernet switch